CSCfi/csc-user-guide/docs/data/sensitive-data/sd-use-case-new-user-project-manager.md

 ### 4. Activate SD Services for your project

-- Services are listed in **Services** window in the bottom right of the project page.
+- Services are added through **Services** window in the bottom right of the project page.
+Click "Add services".
 - Select **SD Connect** and read and accept the terms of use (Allas will be added automatically as it is the underlying storage solution).
 - Select **SD Desktop** and read and accept the terms of use.
 - Click **Add selected services**.